frogsfrogs/frogsfrogs.github.io/flash-designs.md

 **AVAILABLE**
 <!-- (books are closed, just leaving this page up for reference)   -->
 = Listed sizes are preferred, but usually I'm down to do a bit bigger or smaller.
 2 inches is the smallest I will go though.
 = I will provide price quote in my email response to your booking form.
 Pricing varies based on size and placement.
-Color and bw shading take a longer time than linework only.
+See booking info for more details.
 = Designs will be crossed out if they become unavailable.
 Each tattooed up to twice (but usually only once).
 If this is something you care about please put a note in the booking form.
 = Will consider all placements but I will favor arm/leg/back placements.
 I have some injuries that make it difficult for me to book placements that require me to stand/hover.
 = Please read <a href="/red-seal">this note</a> before requesting any flash design marked with a red seal stamp.